 - 1 teaspoon granulated sugar

 - 1 cup raw nuts, such as shelled pistachios, chopped

 - 1 teaspoon salt, plus a few pinches

-- 4 1/2 cups unbleached flour, plus more for kneading and shaping the dough
+- 4 1/2 cups unbleached all purpose flour, plus more for kneading and shaping the dough

 - 1/2 cup candied orange and lemon rind, optional